 Award-winning float builder Phoenix Decorating Company will produce The Huntington’s float in the 2020 Rose Parade®.
 The floral entry is part of the institution’s yearlong Centennial Celebration (September 2019–September 2020) and is funded by individual donations.

 When New Year's Day dawns on Jan.
-1, 2020, tens of thousands of spectators will line Colorado Boulevard in Pasadena, bundled up against the morning chill to be part of a 131-year-old tradition: the annual floral extravaganza known as Rose Parade®.
+1, 2020, tens of thousands of spectators will line Colorado Boulevard in Pasadena, bundled up against the morning chill to be part of a 131-year-old tradition: the annual floral extravaganza known as the Rose Parade®.
 Millions more will watch the parade on television or stream it live online.
 Marching bands will stir the spirit, equestrian teams in full regalia will add pageantry and grace, and dozens of whimsical, fantastical, and breathtaking floats will glide down the 5.5-mile route, delighting viewers young and old.

 This year, for the first time in half a century, The Huntington will join the historic procession, highlighting its Centennial Celebration with a flower-decked entry of its own.
 Designed by award-winning float builder Phoenix Decorating Company (and funded entirely by individual donations), the float will include a number of familiar features, from Mary Cassatt’s beloved Impressionist painting Breakfast in Bed to the Pavilion of the Three Friends in the Chinese Garden.
 (And watch out for three infamous little stinkers hitching a ride on the back!)